helium/HIP/0019-third-party-manufacturers/henet.md

 ## Budget & Capital

-We have enough funds available to produce 1000s of devices.
+We have enough funds available to produce large volumes.
 This is eased by the fact that we don't have to manufacture a custom hardware platform.

 ## Risks & Challenges